edwardshturman/site/app/projects/deploy23.md

 ---
 title: "DEPLOY/23"
-description: "DEPLOY/23 — the first hackathon hosted by my computer science club compsigh, and our biggest event of the Fall 2023 semester.
+description: "The first hackathon hosted by my computer science club compsigh, and our biggest event of the Fall 2023 semester.
 An entirely student-bootstrapped, three-day event, bringing together the best minds in CS, design, and engineering to hack on a project for a weekend."
-published: false
+published: true
 ---

 # DEPLOY/23

-DEPLOY/23 — the first hackathon hosted by [my computer science club compsigh](/projects/compsigh), and our biggest event of the Fall 2023 semester.
+The first hackathon hosted by [my computer science club compsigh](/projects/compsigh), and our biggest event of the Fall 2023 semester.
 An entirely student-bootstrapped, three-day event, bringing together the best minds in CS, design, and engineering to hack on a project for a weekend.

 <nav class="table-of-contents">
   <ul>